 Now that you’ve secured your food sources, it’s time for the real deal-making shelter.
 The shelter is a fundamental component of staying alive.
 It protects the body from the elements.

-The most basic option is the poncho shelter, which recommends Charles Bryant from How Stuff Works.
+The most basic option is the poncho shelter, which can easily be made.
 For that, you will need a big branch and a couple of smaller branches along with your poncho.
 Wedge the big one deep into the ground with the other end pointing up; then smaller branches to fill up and support to poncho to prevent moisture getting through.
-This technique is highly effective, as it has been used military and survialist all around the world.
+This technique is highly effective, as it has been used military and survivalist all around the world.

 The end that points up will be your ceiling.
 Add a smaller branch to support the ceiling in the form of an "A," so that you will have a tent door.
 Then create a ribbed frame with a set of branches diagonally positioned along the big branch.
 Place a cover over the ceiling, anything from a parachute to large leaves will do.